khchen/wNim/readme.md

 import wNim
 ```

-However, the modules of wNim can be aslo imported one by one  to speed up compilation time.
+However, the modules of wNim can also be imported one by one to speed up compilation time.

 ```nim
 import wNim/[wApp, wFrame]